jedi-academy/learn-4711/data/labs/lab03.md

 -    Commit &amp; push your feature branch (you did remember to use one, right?) and submit a pull request to the team repo
 -    [CAPTAIN] if ok, you can merge the PR
 -   Make sure that the contribution is being properly attributed.

-##Lab Conclusion (CAPTAIN)
+##Lab Conclusion

--    Tidy up any loose ends in the repo
--    Merge the develop branch into the master branch, in the team repo
+-     (CAPTAIN) Merge the develop branch into the master branch, in the team repo.
+Your team repo should then have only the master and develop branches, even with each other.
+-    (ALL) Tidy up any loose ends in the repos.
+This means synching each team members repos to the team one, and removing any merged branches, which are no longer needed.
--    You are ready to submit the repo link to your dropbox for the lab
+-     (CAPTAIN) You are ready to submit the team repo link to your dropbox for the lab